DEA Compliance Consultants & Specialists

 - an apparent pattern of abnormal prescription practices, based upon an analysis of comparable healthcare providers; or,

-- a tip received from a practitioner, pharmacist, or patient indicating possible prescription drug fraud or other federal offenses.
+- a tip received from a practitioner, pharmacist, or patient indicating possible prescription drug fraud or violations of federal regulations other federal offenses.

 Q: What does it mean if my DEA registration application was denied on the grounds that registration would be “inconsistent with the public interest”?